IceKhan13/QiskitFlow/README.md

 ```

 In order to run containers with required services we suggest to use docker-compose.
 But by no means we restrict you to deploy qiskitflow to any container aware environment.
 At the end of the day all required services are just docker images.
-1. Copy [./docker-compose.yaml](docker-compose.yaml file) to your machine
+1. Copy [docker-compose.yaml file ](./docker-compose.yaml) to your machine
 2. Run `docker-compose up` in a folder where you saved compose file.
 In a few moments you should see logs from server, ui and database.